On average your neighbors pay $84 a month.See Your Rates

 According to TomTom's annual traffic index report, Baltimore is ranked 29th for traffic congestion in the United States.
 To the average commuter this means spending an additional 22 minutes per hour stuck in traffic during rush hour commutes and 85 hours a year for peak hour commutes of 30 minutes.

-Moving violations such as drunk driving, running a red light, following too close, accidents, and speeding can give you a bad driving record and increase your insurance rates.
+Moving violations such as drunk driving, running a red light, following too close, accidents, and speeding can give you a bad driving history.
+Too many tickets and you may need insurance for bad drivers.
+This means your insurer has changed your status to non-preferred.
+It also means that you'll probably be required to buy a pricey high-risk car insurance policy to maintain coverage.

 The District Court of Maryland traffic website allows residents to pay traffic tickets and tells Baltimore drivers how to contest tickets.